staruser143/dash-app/analysis/atlas_changestreams.md

 These features make MongoDB Atlas Change Streams a powerful tool for building real-time applications that need to react to data changes efficiently.

-Does this cover what you were looking for?